SS Naronic: Design

+Cattle were transported from New York, and these facilities remained unused on the return crossing, although occasionally the ship did transport a few animals such as racehorses and circus animals.
+A few cabins were also provided for transporting passengers, generally people accompanying the cattle.
+Paying passengers were very rare.
+Although the facilities could accommodate fifteen people in practice, the ship was certified to carry twelve.

 History

 Origin

 In the mid-1880s, the White Star Line abandoned the use of sailing ships in order to concentrate on steamships.
 The company then began to look for new outlets and quickly turned to transporting cattle from the United States.
 This trade had taken off in 1874, when the first cargo ship, the Europe, landed 370 head of cattle in England.
 Fifteen years later, in 1889, 450,000 animals crossed the North Atlantic.
 The entry of the White Star Line into this new business took place in 1888 when it put into service the Cufic, followed the following year by the Runic.

 The White Star Line then set itself a goal: to transport goods on board these ships to the US and bring back cattle on the return trip, in the best possible conditions.
 It was indeed not uncommon on contemporary ships that the animals perished because of travel conditions and mistreatment, causing financial loss to the owner.
 The company therefore explicitly asked captains to ensure the good health of the animals.
 The two ships quickly brought success and, in 1891, the company put into service two new larger carriers, the Nomadic and the Tauric.
 Two new, larger ships were built the following year, the Naronic and the Bovic.

 When Naronic was launched on 26 May 1892, and completed on 11 July 1892, she was then the largest steam cargo ship in the world, with her 143 metres length and her 6,594 GRT.
 More than a thousand animals and several thousand tons of goods could travel on board, as well as about fifteen passengers (generally the people accompanying the animals).
 Her price of £121,685 made her a relatively expensive ship for the time.
 On 15 July 1892, Naronic began her maiden voyage between Liverpool and New York under the command of a Captain Thompson.
 Bovic was put into service a few weeks later, on August 26.